🏆 Top Pick

 Be sure to check Twitter policies before you add any 3rd party software.

 Unfollow Twitter Tools

-CircleBoom: Circleboom is a Twitter account management tool that enables you to list and clean up your account from top to bottom.
-You can see fake accounts, inactive accounts which do not Tweet for more than 30 days.
-Circleboom provides an easy way for users to manage their Twitter followers by removing spammers and other unengaging profiles without having any negative effect on engagement rates.
+CircleBoom: Circleboom is a Twitter account management tool that lets you list and cleans up your account from top to bottom.
+You can see fake accounts and inactive accounts which do not Tweet for more than 30 days.
+Circleboom provides an easy way for users to manage their Twitter followers by removing spammers and other unengaging profiles without negatively affecting engagement rates.

 Iunfollow.com: Iunfollow.com helps you discover people to unfollow on Twitter.
 Just enter your username and let Iunfollow find people who aren’t following you back.

 unfollowerstats.com: unfollowerstats.com will help you find people to follow and unfollow.
 You’ll get stats about your followers so you can tell who doesn’t follow you back!

 Tweepi: Just visit Tweepi and sign in with Twitter, then enter the search criteria of followers you want to unfollow.
 If they follow you but do not retweet or mention you, it has a high possibility this person is a spammer and doesn’t read your tweets.
 With more than 10 million users on Twitter, Tweepi can give you a hand to find all these people.